Yu-Chen Wang: Teaching

 Yu-Chen Wang is Associate Lecturer in BA Fine Art Drawing at Camberwell College / University of the Arts London.

-She has given lectures and talks at Goldsmiths, University of London; Falmouth University, Cornwall; Liverpool John Moore University; National Taipei University of Education; University for the Creative Arts, Canterbury; National Cheng Kung University, Tainan; Wimbledon College of Arts London; Lasalle College of the Arts in Singapore, among others.
+She has given lectures and talks at Goldsmiths, University of London; Falmouth University, Cornwall; Liverpool John Moores University; National Taipei University of Education; University for the Creative Arts, Canterbury; National Cheng Kung University, Tainan; Wimbledon College of Arts London; Lasalle College of the Arts in Singapore, among others.